Resources for Physics 471

 - Here are the "knife edge technique" data files, laser power vs. x.
 The numbers in the file names indicate the location the knife edge was for each set of data, i.e. the z-value in mm.
 The x-values of the data in the files are also in mm.
 The units of the y-values of the given data (power meter readings) are unimportant.

-- Here is a plot of the chromaticity diagram: CIE 1931 color space chromaticity diagram.pdf
+- Here is the chromaticity diagram: CIE 1931 color space chromaticity diagram.pdf

 Animations